barionleg/Xipho/docs/icecast-2.4.1/config-file.md

   - `name` is required and its value specifies the HTTP header field name.
   - `value` is required and its value specifies the HTTP header field value.
   - `status` is optional and limits sending the header to certain HTTP status codes.
 If not specified, the default is to return the header for every HTTP status code.
-This attribute is only available for global headers.
+This attribute is only available for global headers, at the moment.

+At the moment only global headers will be sent in case the HTTP status is not "200".
+This is subject to change in the future.

 </article>